Objectivity in the quantum Brownian motion revisited

 \section{Recoilless limit}

-It is difficult to express exact solution for a unitary evolution operator for the QBM model in the particle identity basis.
-But approximate solutions in the particle identity basis under physically reasonable ground for a macroscopic central system, called a recoilless limit \cite{Born:1927}, can be obtained.
+It is difficult to express exact solutions for a unitary evolution operator for the QBM model in the original particle identity basis.
+The recoilless limit \cite{Born:1927} is a physically reasonable approximation for a macroscopic object and allows us to use the particle identity basis.
+Here we explain how the recoilless limit is obtained in the path integral formalism and the effective Hamiltonian $H_{\text{eff}}$ is obtained.
 The QBM model is a system of a driven central harmonic oscillator coupled with environmental oscillators.
-The kernel $\langle X_t|U_{S:E}| X_0\rangle\equiv K(X_t,t,X_0,0)$, i.e. a matrix element of a unitary evolution operator in the position basis between the final position $X_t$ at $s=t$ and the initial position $X_0$ at $s=0$, can be precisely expressed as \cite{Ingold:2002},
+The kernel $\langle X_t|U_{S:E}| X_0\rangle\equiv K(X_t,t,X_0,0)$, i.e. a matrix element of a unitary evolution operator in the position basis between the final position $X_t$ at $s=t$ and the initial position $X_0$ at $s=0$, can be analytically expressed as \cite{Ingold:2002},

 where